 There is a shortage of qualified SLP's in this province, so waitlists are a reality in BC.
 We strive to provide intensive, effective, individualized services.
 We do keep a waitlist for therapy hours, as we can only serve so many clients at one time and maintain excellent service.
 Sometimes we can offer assessments, one-time consultations, or brief therapy blocks around our already scheduled times.
+We also have therapy assistants and Speech Language Pathology Assistants who are trained to provide therapy under the supervision and treatment plan of an SLP.
 Please email us or call if you have any questions, or if you want to get onto our waitlist.

 No. We provide services for all ages.
+One in 6 people have a Communication Disorder of some type in their lifetime.
 Speech pathologists are trained to assess, diagnose and treat communciation disorders that occur in all age groups.
-The BC Association of SLP's and Audiology has more information about communication disorders and their treatment.
+Speech and Hearing BC has more information about communication disorders and their treatment.

 Social skills groups allow students to take lessons they have learned in individual therapy and in school, and put them into practice with peers in a less structured, but facilitated environment.
 Successful interactions with peers encourage engagement, self-regulation, and executive function skills.

 Services in the public sector have similar costs, but families are not billed for these.